dedypurnama712/test/README.md

 Before replacing the binary, the existing `/app/app` binary is backed up.

-If the new binary fails the health check, the backup is restored:
+If copying the new binary or restarting the container fails, the script makes an immediate restore attempt using the backup:

     docker cp "$BACKUP_PATH" "$CONTAINER_NAME:$BINARY_PATH"

+The container is then restarted.
+The script exits with a failure status after this recovery attempt.

+If the new binary starts but fails the health check, the backup is restored:

+    docker cp "$BACKUP_PATH" "$CONTAINER_NAME:$BINARY_PATH"

 The container is then restarted and the health endpoint is checked again.
+This is the verified rollback path.

-If rollback succeeds, the previous working binary remains active.
+If the second health check succeeds, the previous working binary remains active and the script exits with status `1` to mark the deployment as failed.
+If restoring, restarting, or validating the previous version fails, the script exits with status `2` and reports a critical rollback failure.

 ---